adamfl/Medieval-Mobility-Data/Theophanes_Geography/README.md

-Welcome to the Theophanes Geography Project.
+**Welcome to the Theophanes Geography Project.**

 Currently this repository is simply for project members to upload archive copies of our ongoing "Year over Place" master file.
 Project members: this should take place EVERY WEEK.

-For a general overview of our project, see <a=href "http://travelerslab.research.wesleyan.edu/geography-and-narrative-in-the-chronicle-of-theophanes/"> here </a>
+For a general overview of our project, see [here] (http://travelerslab.research.wesleyan.edu/geography-and-narrative-in-the-chronicle-of-theophanes/)

 For specific discussion of our process and method, see  <a=href "hhttp://travelerslab.research.wesleyan.edu/tag/narrative-and-geography/"> here </a>